viirya/mesos/frameworks/torque/README.txt

 ===CHOOSING A TORQUE SCHEDULER===
 The framework can use whichever torque compatible scheduler that is desired.
-By default, the torque ec2 setup scripts that (will eventually) come with mesos will install maui, which the Mesos FW Scheduler (i.e. torquesched.py, which is called by torquesched.sh) will try to run when it starts up.
+By default, the torque ec2 setup scripts that come with mesos will install maui, which the Mesos FW Scheduler (i.e. torquesched.py, which is called by torquesched.sh) will try to run when it starts up.
 You can also use the default torque fifo scheduler (pbs_sched).

 ===MPI===
 The ec2 torque setup scripts also currently install mpich2 for you on all slaves.
-This is done by running ~/mesos-ec2/[setup-frameworks/torque/]setup-mpi, which uses apt-get to install mpich2 on all nodes (though the default AMI's that mesos-ec2 uses right now already has it installed, I believe).
+This is done by running ~/mesos-ec2/framework-setup/torque/setup-mpi, which uses apt-get to install mpich2 on all nodes (though the default AMI's that mesos-ec2 uses right now already has it installed, I believe).

 Epilogue and Prologue scripts are run when qsub returns an allocation of machines.
 These scripts setup an MPI ring for you, which means you *should* be able to do mpirun right away inside of your allocation.